Classes A, B, and C

 There are three classes of commercial driver's licenses (CDL):

-- Any combination of vehicles with a gross combination weight rating (GCWR) of 26,001 pounds or more, provided the gross vehicle weight rating (GVWR) of the vehicle being towed is more than 10,000 pounds.
-If you have a Class A CDL, you may drive a three-wheel vehicle, but not a two-wheel motorcycle with a side car.
+- Class A - Any combination of vehicles with a gross combination weight rating (GCWR) of 26,001 pounds or more, provided the gross vehicle weight rating (GVWR) of the vehicle being towed is more than 10,000 pounds.

-- Any single unit vehicle with a GVWR of 26,001 pounds or more or any vehicle like that towing a vehicle that does not weigh more than 10,000 pounds.
-If you have a Class B CDL, you may drive a three-wheel vehicle, but not a two-wheel motorcycle with a side car.
+- Class B - Any single unit vehicle with a GVWR of 26,001 pounds or more or any vehicle like that towing a vehicle that does not weigh more than 10,000 pounds.

-- Any single vehicle, or a combination of vehicles, that are not Class A or B vehicles, but can carry 16 or more people (including the driver), or have a hazmat placard.
-If you have a Class C CDL, you may drive a three-wheel vehicle, but not a two-wheel motorcycle with a side car.
+- Class C - Any single vehicle, or a combination of vehicles, that are not Class A or B vehicles, but can carry 16 or more people (including the driver), or have a hazmat placard.

 CDL Endorsements